ad-si/TaskLite/docs-source/installation.md

 ### Web Interface

-The web interface currently is based on [Datasette] and can only be used to view tasks, but not to create new ones.
+The web interface is currently based on [Datasette] and can only be used to view tasks, but not to create new ones.

-Use [Datasette] and the docker container to serve the web frontend for the SQLite database:
+In combination with the Docker container the web frontend for the SQLite database can be served in following way:

 [Datasette]: https://github.com/simonw/datasette